You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 The coach doesn’t solve the problem you have

-It can be easy to get sucked into someone’s brand and marketing and want to be a part of what they’ve created.
+It can be easy to get sucked into someone’s brand and marketing and want to be a part of their creation.
 Just make sure you look deeper before you leap.

-You can hire the best coach in the world, but if they don’t routinely solve the problem you have, then they’re not the right expert for you.
+You can hire the best coach in the world, but if they don’t routinely solve your problem, they’re not the right expert for you.
 After all, you wouldn’t take your car to an award-winning bike shop for repairs.

-To make sure it’s the right fit, your potential coach should be able to describe the problem you have in great detail.
-While listening, you should find yourself nodding your head and maybe even feeling relieved because they get it.
+To ensure it’s the right fit, your potential coach should be able to describe your problem in great detail.
+While listening, you should find yourself nodding your head and maybe feeling relieved because they get it.
 They get you.

-The next thing you need to see is evidence that they know how to solve that issue.
-This can be done through reading their testimonials and identifying with both the before and the afters described there.
+The next thing you need is evidence that they know how to solve that issue.
+This can be done by reading their testimonials and identifying with the before and afters described there.

 You see, testimonials are often structured in a before-and-after narrative.
 “Before I worked with Susan, I was frustrated with my boss…After working with Susan, I know how to communicate well.”
 Do the “before” parts of the story sound like your situation now?
 Do the “after” parts of the story sound like the outcome you want?
 If you can identify with the stories in the testimonials, that’s an indication that you’ve found a good fit.

-Don’t get sucked into a brand or a vibe; make sure the coach can help you solve the problems you have.
+Don’t get sucked into a brand or a vibe; ensure the coach can help you solve your problems.

 Conclusion

-Working with a career coach or other professional can be a fast, effective, and rewarding way to get off the career change hamster wheel and into a career that you’ll truly love.
+Working with a career coach or other professional can be a fast, effective, and rewarding way to get off the career change hamster wheel and into a career you’ll genuinely love.

-Now you know how to choose a career coach; just make sure to reference these red flags so you can choose the right coach on the first try.
+Now you know how to choose a career coach; reference these red flags to select the right coach on the first try.

 Laura Simms is an expert in meaningful work who challenges conventional wisdom by asking people to ditch their passions and start with purpose.